InnovativeStarTech/Mastering-AWS-Glue-ETL-Simplified/README.md

 # Whats included
-The repo is to supplement the [Visit My YouTube Channel](https://www.youtube.com/@starttech5697) on Mastering AWS Glue.
+The repo is to supplement the [YouTube Channel](https://www.youtube.com/@starttech5697) on Mastering AWS Glue.
 It includes a cloudformation template which creates the s3 bucket, glue tables, IAM roles, and csv data files.

 # Overview